 Clicking Save, Elorus will pay off the credit note an will reduce the invoice's due amount.

-- We would like to clarify that a sale or purchase document "on credit" does not have the same meaning as credit sales/purchase documents.
+An invoice or bill "on credit" does not have the same meaning as credit sales/purchase documents.
 The documents on credit are documents indicating that the payment will be made in the future and not upon delivery.

 Creating a credit note via an invoice